Talent Management Tips

 1. Developing Job Descriptions

-For each job opportunity that you post for your company, whether it be internally posted or external, the descriptions that you choose are very important.
+The descriptions you choose for job opportunities, whether internal or external, are crucial.
 Making sure to be as clear about what duties go into the performance of a job will ensure that the people who apply know exactly what is expected of them.
 You won’t have a high turnover rate because people were misled regarding what was going to be part of their job.
 Also, make sure that you list all of the necessary requirements for applying.
 This will help minimize the number of applications you have to discard because people who were not qualified applied anyway.

 Related Resource: 20 Companies With the Best Benefits